NETWAYS/gitlab-training/day1/01_Introduction/03_Basics.md

 !SLIDE smbullets
-# Git Basics
+# When coming from another VCS

-* Learn Git, forget about other VCS systems (SVN, etc.)
+* If you have knowledge about other VCS - try to put it aside
-* Git interface is similar to existing VCS
+* A lot of commands sound similar but work differently in git
-* ... but Git behaves differently
+  * A `git commit` is not the same as an `svn commit`

 ~~~SECTION:handouts~~~